How to Identify Noise in Hiring

 The inconsistency of ratings given to Candidate 6 by the hiring team is called "pattern noise", another term coined by Kahneman, Sunstein, and Sibony.
 Had everyone in the hiring team been completely free of noise "pattern noise", we would expect similar ratings assigned to each candidate across all the assessors.

-Rephrasing Kahneman and his co-authors, in the perfect world, the candidates would face unbiased recruitment, however in reality they face a noisy system.
+Rephrasing Kahneman and his co-authors, in a perfect world, the candidates would face unbiased recruitment, however in reality they face a noisy system.
 The candidates suffer from two levels of noise:

 Pattern noise – the variability of each hiring team member's ranking assigned to a particular candidate